 The Colon Cancer Genetics and Prevention Program provides comprehensive risk assessment, education, and screening for patients at increased risk of colon cancer.
 Our multidisciplinary expert team of genetic counselors, nurse practitioners and physicians works together to create a personalized care plan for each patient.
 Patients found to be at increased risk can then choose to be followed in the Colon Cancer Prevention Clinic by Xavier Llor, MD and Susan Chmael, APRN.

 Who is at Increased Risk of Colon Cancer?

 -Strong family history of colorectal or GI cancer

--Genetic predisposition, such as an inherited mutation in Lynch Syndrome or other colon cancer-related genes
+-Genetic predisposition, such as an inherited mutation in Lynch Syndrome, polyposis or other colon cancer-related heritable genetic defects

 -Significant history of colon polyps